 10. The Walls of Dubrovnik

-If you’re looking for an outdoor experience in Dubrovnik, paired with a bit of exercise, walking around its ancient Old Town walls is the perfect thing to do.
+If you’re looking for an outdoor experience in Dubrovnik paired with some exercise, walking around its ancient Old Town walls is the perfect thing to do.
 The medieval city walls are some of the most impressive on the entire Adriatic Coast and have stood since the 14th century.

 The best way to experience the ancient walls is through a guided tour, where you’ll get all the necessary and exciting historical information.
 Yet, you can explore them entirely on your own as well.